-The metal products industry will also benefit from the cautious economic growth, but that won’t happen of its own accord!
-It has to be more efficient and bespoke, the gains are in the smaller, more specialised lines.
-Innovations, such as additive manufacturing (3D printing) and robotics are quite literally the future.
-Based on knowledge, you can become a leading supplier with short lines of communication with customers.
+The metal products industry also stands to benefit from the cautious economic recovery.
+However, securing genuine profit from growth demands action.
+The manufacturing process must concentrate on cost-effectiveness and offering bespoke solutions.
+Smaller, more specialised lines are where gains can be made.
+Innovations, such as additive manufacturing (AM or 3D printing) and robotics are quite literally the future.
+By taking a knowledge-based approach, you can become a leading supplier with short lines of communication with customers.

-As a trading company, you have a central function: rapid adaptation with growing service as the lubrication.
-As a manufacturer of metal products, you need to be alert to smart customisation.
-This means flawless organisation of the company’s own product, the production processes and automation to close the gap between what is possible and what is promised.
+As a trading company, you play a central role: adapting rapidly and driven by increasing service levels.
+As a manufacturer of metal products, an awareness of smart customisation is vital.
+This means closely aligning and streamlining your production processes and automation to close the gap between what you promise and what you deliver.

 Certainty through tracking & tracing